UedaTakeyuki/incremental_counter/README.md

 # incremental-counter
-Persistent Incremental Counter based on the counter file.
+Persistent Incremental Counter based on a counter file.

 ```python:
 >>> from incremental_counter import Counter